Creativity, Design & Innovation Staff

 Present research has been in early dialogue with Aberdeen Royal Infirmary (audiology, speech therapy and radiology units) investigating the properties of water and sound as learning and educational tools for the deaf.

-Charlie Hackett, Lecturer at Gray's School of Art, works as a social-research artist collaborating with specialists outwith the arts arena.
+Charlie Hackett, Lecturer at Gray's School of Art, leads research into public health and marginalised groups while collaborating with specialists outside the arts arena.

-Jim Hamlyn is a subject leader for Photographic & Electronic Media, with a research interest in fine art and pedagogy.
+Jim Hamlyn is a subject leader for Photographic & Electronic Media whose research interest in fine art focuses specifically on the ephemeral (water and light) within public and private space.

 Iain Irving is course leader for the MA Art & Design course whose research focuses on the occupation, craft and habitus of the independent curator working within a networked, entrepreneurial model.